smasher164/pokemonstay/README.md

 This repository is set up to deploy on commit to master.
 The deployment process's log can be observed under the "Production Deployment" workflow in the Actions tab of the repo.

-The Docker image we are currently using is based on the latest Python 3.8 beta as well as Alpine Linux 3.10.
+The Docker image we are currently using is based on the latest Python 3.8 as well as Alpine Linux 3.10.